ivadomed/ivadomed/docs/source/configuration_file.md

 ### UNet3D (Optional)
 - `length_3D`: (Int, Int, Int).
 Size of the 3D patches used as model's input tensors.
+- `stride_3D`: [Int, Int, Int].
+Voxels' shift over the input matrix to create patches.
+Ex: Stride of [1, 2, 3] will cause a patch translation of 1 voxel in the 1st dimension, 2 voxels in the 2nd dimension and 3 voxels in the 3rd dimension at every iteration until the whole input matrix is covered.
 - `attention_unet`: Bool.
 Use attention gates in the Unet's decoder.

 ## Testing parameters